januarharianto/respR/README.md

 <a href='https://besjournals.onlinelibrary.wiley.com/doi/abs/10.1111/2041-210X.13162'><img src='man/figures/mee_cover.jpg' align="right" width="22%" hspace = "20" /></a>

+The package has also been [**peer reviewed and published**](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.13162) in *Methods in Ecology and Evolution*.
+Please cite this publication if you use `respR` in your published work.

 `respR` has been used to examine metabolic rates and photosynthesis in corals, plankton, micro- and macro-algae, fish, crustaceans, echinoderms, cephalopods, bivalves and more, in both lab and field studies.
 Check the [**respR in use**](https://github.com/januarharianto/respR) page to see a list of published studies which have used the package to analyse their data.

-The package has also been [**peer reviewed and published**](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.13162) in *Methods in Ecology and Evolution*.
-Please cite this publication if you use `respR` in your published work.

 We also have a [**Twitter account**](https://twitter.com/respR_pkg).
 Please follow for latest news and regular updates from the world of respirometry!

+See [here](https://github.com/januarharianto/respR) for even more ways of getting in touch.

  \
  \